The Leading Provider of Online Consultation, Legal Services, Education and Training

 • Temporary Disablement: Workers are entitled to 25% of their monthly wages for the duration of their disablement.

-• Death: Compensation Compensation is typically 50% of the monthly wages multiplied by the relevant factor or an amount of ₹ 1 Lakh 20 Thousand whichever is more.
+• Death: Compensation.
+Compensation is typically 50% of the monthly wages, multiplied by the relevant factor, or an amount of ₹1,20,000, whichever is more.

 Claims Procedure

 • 2017 Amendment: The 2017 amendment introduced several key changes.
-Majorly, it mandated the employer to inform the employees of their rights to compensation under the Act.
-Further, not providing such information will attract a penalty.
+Primarily, it mandated employers to inform employees of their rights to compensation under the Act, as specified in Section 17A.
+Further, not providing such information will attract a penalty under Section 18A(e).

 Penalties for Violating the Employees' Compensation Act

-• Failure to Pay Compensation: Employers who fail to pay compensation to injured workers or their dependents can face fines and imprisonment.
-The severity of the penalties depends on the extent of the violation and the harm caused to the worker or their family.
+• Compensation: Employers who fail to pay compensation to injured workers or their dependents within one month from the date it fell due can face fines of up to 12% per annum.
+The severity of the compensation depends on the extent of the violation and the harm caused to the worker or their family.
+Furthermore, up to 50% of the arrears amount can be levied as a penalty in certain instances.
+Section 4A outlines the penalty for default.

 How to Report a Violation of the Employees' Compensation Act?

-• The Commissioners appointed by the State Government deal with the liability of any person to pay compensation, including any question as to whether a person injured is or is not an employee or as to the amount or duration of compensation, including any question as to the nature or extent of disablement.
+• The Commissioners appointed by the State Government deal with the liability of any person to pay compensation, including any questions as to whether a person injured is or is not an employee, as well as the amount, duration, and nature or extent of disablement.

 • The complaint should detail the nature of the violation and the harm caused.